epfl-ada/ada-2020-project-milestone-p3-p3_acme-corp/README.md

 ## Proposed timeline
 Week 1:
- - [ ] Data cleaning
+ - [x] Data cleaning
-   - [ ] Adding historical data
+   - [x] Adding historical data
-   - [ ] Merging with war dataset
+   - [x] Merging with war dataset
-   - [ ] Augmenting the dataset with stable pre-war, war, and post-war signals
+   - [x] Augmenting the dataset with stable pre-war, war, and post-war signals
-   - [ ] Starting with the trade dataset
+   - [x] Starting with the trade dataset
- - [ ] Performing the analysis tasks and getting preliminary result
+ - [-] Performing the analysis tasks and getting preliminary result
-   - [ ] Assessing properly the features’ importance using random forest
+   - [-] Assessing properly the features’ importance using random forest
-   - [ ] Dimensionality reduction from the high-dimensional space and clustering.
+   - [-] Dimensionality reduction from the high-dimensional space and clustering.
 Interpretation of those clusters.
-   - [ ] Classification on the clusters
+   - [-] Classification on the clusters
- - [ ] Analyse how trade changes with war
+ - [x] Analyse how trade changes with war

 Week 2:
- - [ ] Building the site
+ - [x] Building the site
- - [ ] Writing the story
+ - [x] Writing the story
- - [ ] Adding interactive plots
+ - [x] Adding interactive plots

 Week 3:
- - [ ] Refining the story
+ - [x] Refining the story
- - [ ] Filling gaps in the story with more analysis
+ - [x] Filling gaps in the story with more analysis

 ## Organization within the team
  - Interpretability analysis: Maximilian
- - Clustering analysis: Baptiste
- - Feature importance: Baptiste
  - Trading analysis: Kasra
- - Timing analysis: Kasra and Maximilian
+ - Timing and augmenting data: Kasra
- - Building the site and writing the story will be a collaboration between all members.
+ - ~Clustering analysis: Baptiste~

+Due to medical emergency Baptiste had to leave the team in the last stage of the project and despite having preliminary results in clustering they are not present in the final version.